zendframework/zend-expressive/doc/book/template/zend-view.md

   service; this allows you to inject it into middleware and add variables to it.
 - While we support passing the layout as a rendering parameter, be aware that if you change engines, this may not be supported.
-- While you can use alternate resolvers, not all of them will work with the `addPath()` implementation.
-As such, we recommend setting up resolvers and paths only during creation of the template adapter.